 If the project is not completed, then the project funds must be returned to the funder/s; but Scribe retains its fee.

 May A Project Director Apply More Than Once To Scribe For Sponsorship?

 The project directorr may apply to Scribe more than once, even for a project for which Scribe served as sponsor and which the producer did not complete during the term of a previous sponsorship.

 - The written application must include both a detailed project budget and a detailed budget for the portion of the project funds that Scribe will administer.

-- The producer must be strictly adhere to the project budget that accompanies the application.
+- The project director must be strictly adhere to the project budget that accompanies the application.
 Changes to the budget are subject to Scribe's prior review and approval and to the prior approval of the funder.

-- The producer must agree to follow Scribe's accounting practices.
+- The project director must agree to follow Scribe's accounting practices.
 When the project is selected for sponsorship, Scribe staff will meet with the producer to review the accounting practices in detail, but at a minimum the application should be prepared to use per-approved accounting codes for all invoices and requests for payment and to use vendors who have social security numbers and/or current Federal business tax identification numbers.
 Payments are made within 21 days of receipt of invoice and tax number identification form (w-9) of payee.

 - A project which expects to receive grants that total more than 25% of Scribe's annual budget must be reviewed and approved by a majority of Scribe's board.